pslucas0212/KodeKloud-Linux-Working-with-the-Shell-Part-1/README.md

 $ touch hello.txt
 ```

-- Pagers like 'more' or 'less' allow you to scroll through a file
+- Pagers like 'more' or 'less' allow you to scroll through a file and are more efficient then the cat command

 - more loads the entire file at one time.
 And this may be slow if the file is large